 If headways exist, they can also be created for the EAN by setting the given individual limits will be used.
-For stops not in the limit file and entries of -1 the global default values will be used.
+For stops not in the limit file or entries of -1 the global default values will be used.

-- |CK| ean_construction_target_model_headway to something different than - NO_HEADWAYS (which is the default), e.g. to CV SIMPLE.
+- |CK| ean_construction_target_model_headway to something different than - OV NO_HEADWAYS (which is the default), e.g. to OV SIMPLE.